 In some granular soils with an open matrix with no cohesion, the potential for drill hole collapse or grout leakage may be large.
 In this case, the use of a grout “sock” may be used as approval by the Engineer to prevent the collapse of the drill hole and to reduce grout flow into the highly-permeable soil.

 Underdrain.
 The underdrain shall be installed in accordance with Section 605.03.
 The underdrain should be installed as part of the soil nail wall construction.
-If the underdrain is to be installed at a time after construction of the soil nail wall, the Contractor shall notify the soil nail Designer of Record to review any excavation at the foot of the wall for stability.
+If the underdrain is to be installed at a time after construction of the soil nail wall, the Contractor shall notify the Engineer to review any excavation at the foot of the wall for stability.

 SOIL NAIL TESTING